hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 ## Learning Objectives:

 * Evaluate whether clustering artifacts are present
-* Determine the quality of clustering with PCA, tSNE and UMAP plots and understand when to re-cluster
+* Determine the quality of clustering with PCA and UMAP plots and understand when to re-cluster
 * Assess known cell type markers to hypothesize cell type identities of clusters

 # Single-cell RNA-seq clustering analysis

-Now that we have our high quality cells, we want to know the different cell types present within our population of cells.
+Now that we have performed the integration, we want to know the different cell types present within our population of cells.

 <img src="../img/sc_workflow_integration.png" width="800">